 - First, melt the chocolate.
 Place in a microwave-safe bowl and heat in short increments, stirring in between each heating once it starts to melt.
 Alternatively, melt the chocolate with a double-boiler set up on the stovetop.

-- In a blender combine the sweet potato, almond butter, 3 Tbsp milk, vanilla, and salt.
+- In a blender combine the sweet potato, almond butter, 3 tablespoon milk, vanilla, and salt.
 Blend to combine.
 Add the melted chocolate and blend again.
 The mixture will be very thick, so you may need to stop a few times to stir.

 - If needed add another splash of milk to help with blending.
 Taste the pie filling and add sugar if desired.
 Keep in mind that once the pie is cold it will taste less sweet.
 Spoon into the crust and smooth the top.